kschuler/ling104/index.md

 ## Schedule
 Schedule is subject to change.
-Where you see {Slide, Zoom, Act}, this refers to the lecture slides, Zoom recording, and in-class activity for that day.
+Click on the day's topic (lecture column) to following along that day (includes links to lecture slides, zoom recordings, and in-class activities).

 Wk  | Lecture | Readings | Resources
   --- | --- | --- | ---